 Vendula Hnídková (*1978, Prague, CZ) is an architectural historian focusing on 19th – 21st century design and architecture.
 She studied history of art at the Faculty of Arts, MU in Brno and received her PhD from the Academy of Arts, Architecture and Design in Prague, where she studied the theory and history of design and intermedia.
 She has been working at the Institute of Art History, the Czech Academy of Sciences since 2005.
 Vendula is a long-term member of the ERA21 editorial board.
-She is the author of the books Pavel Janák: Obrys doby (Pavel Janák: The Contours of an Era, 2009) and Národní styl: Kultura a politika (The National Style: Culture and Politics, 2013) and is working on her next book Moskva 1937 – architektura a propaganda v západní perspektivě (Moscow 1937 – Architecture and Propaganda from the Western Perspective) at the moment.
+She is the author of the books Pavel Janák: Obrys doby (Pavel Janák: The Contours of an Era, 2009), Národní styl: Kultura a politika (The National Style: Culture and Politics, 2013) Moskva 1937 – architektura a propaganda v západní perspektivě (Moscow 1937 – Architecture and Propaganda from the Western Perspective).

 Jakub Kopec (*1983, Ostrava, CZ) is a licensed architect and a curator.
 He is one of the founding members of the NGO 4AM / Forum for architecture and media and has been running his own architectural practice n-1 since 2015.
 He participated in the mapping projects Introspection and BAM – Brno Architecture Manual, the exhibitions Compact City, Exposition of a Project or Domografia and in the architectural design and realization of numerous art installations (130 years of Prague 7, Psychoanalysis of a Space, Podium, Hi5!, Bata’s Towns, Jindřich Chalupecký Award 2012, REMAKE, etc.) and of the cultural space PRAHA in Brno.
 He has been on the ERA21 editorial board since 2012. www.n-1.cz

-Osamu Okamura (*1973, Tokio, JP) is an architect and the program director for reSITE’s international festival and conference on more livable cities, an A10 Coop correspondent, and a lecturer at ARCHIP / Architectural Institute in Prague.
+Osamu Okamura (*1973, Tokio, JP) is an architect, in 2019–2023 dean of the Faculty of Arts and Architecture at Technical University in Liberec.
+He worked as the program director for reSITE’s international festival and conference on more livable cities, an A10 Coop correspondent, and a lecturer at ARCHIP / Architectural Institute in Prague.
 He studied architecture at the Faculty of Architecture, CTU in Prague (2000) and conceptual art at the Academy of Arts, Architecture and Design in Prague (2003).
 From 2005 to 2012, Osamu was the editor-in-chief of ERA21.
 He was the official nominator of European Union Prize for Contemporary Architecture – Mies van der Rohe Award – for the Czech Republic and a former member of the Board of Directors of Czech Architecture Foundation.
 Currently he is a member the Commission for Urban Planning, Architecture and Public Space of Prague 7 District Council and the official certifier of the Registry of Artistic Performances of Czech art colleges and faculties for the field of architecture. www.resite.cz

 Vít Podráský (*1985, Prague, CZ) is an architect.
 He graduated from The Faculty of Architecture, CTU in Prague in 2011.
 As a student, he was also the chief of the Association of Architecture Students at his faculty and helped organize events – exhibitions, discussions, workshops.
 Vít worked in the 2H architecture studio and in Deltaplan.
-He has been working with Jan Žalský since 2012 and Michal Volf since 2013.
+He has been working with Jan Žalský since 2012, now is leading his own office Vít Podráský architekti with architect Jakub Kopecký.
 He continues to engage in various activities connected to architecture and public space.
 Vít joined the ERA21 editorial board in 2015. www.podrasky.eu.

 Marcela Steinbachová (*1975, Prague, CZ) is an architect, and a long-term collaborator and member of the editorial board of ERA21.
 She studied at the Institute for Liberal Education, Charles University and continued to study architecture at the Academy of Arts, Architecture and Design in Prague.
 She graduated from the Emil Přikryl School, Academy of Fine Arts in Prague (2003), where she would later become a teaching associate.
 As a visiting student she studied in New York, Salzburg and Vienna.
 Marcela founded the independent civic association Kruh in 2001 to bring architecture closer to the general public through lectures, discussions and festivals (Day of Architecture).
 In 2007, she founded the architectural office Skupina.
 She won the Architect of the Year 2016 Award, presented annually for extraordinary contribution to architecture in the last five years. www.skupina.org, www.kruh.info